szabgab/codeandtalk.com/README.md

 ------------------------

 ```
-name:               The name might need to includ the country/city and theyear.
+name:               The name might need to include the country/city and the year.
 Check similar events.
 url:                http://...

 start_date:         2016-06-01